alanng10/class-lang/Doc/Article/Word/a.md

 Word "stream" has meaning that is serial.

+Word "read" has meaning that is got info from medium.

+Word "write" has meaning that is set info to medium.

 Word "kind" has meaning that is one of types.

 Word "face" has meaning that is char style.